flexwang-zz/HadoopRayTracer/README.md

 Hadoop Raytracer project contains a standalone ray tracer and a function to calculate one pixel of the final rendered image, both of which use the ray tracing algorithm.

 I don’t think this part of implementation should be discussed here, since it is an aged and well-known algorithm.
-There are three features I’d like to indicate:
+There are three features I’d like to mention:
   - Hadoop Raytracer uses Phong reflection model to simulate the surface illumination;
   - Hadoop Raytracer supports the light attenuation across a transparent surface;
   - Hadoop Raytracer supports soft shadow caused by partially blocked area light.